whetstoneresearch/doppler-indexer-rs/docs/FACTORY_COLLECTION.md

 ### Factory Parquet Skipping

 Existing parquet files are scanned on startup and their ranges are skipped during collection.

+### Catchup Phase

+On startup, before processing new logs from the channel, the factory collector performs a catchup phase:

+1. Scans `data/raw/{chain}/logs/` for existing log parquet files
+2. For each log file, checks if corresponding factory files exist for all configured collections
+3. If any factory files are missing, reads logs from the existing parquet file and processes them
+4. This avoids re-fetching receipts when logs already exist but factory processing was interrupted

+This is particularly useful when:
+- Factory collection was interrupted mid-run
+- New factory configurations are added to existing contracts
+- Factory files were manually deleted for re-processing

 ### Empty Range Handling